discord/endanger/README.md

 export default function myRule() {
   return new Rule({
+    match: {
       files: ["path/to/**", "{glob,patterns}"],
+      commits: ["messages that contain this string", /or match this regex/], },
     messages: {
       myFirstWarning: `...`,
       mySecondWarning: `...`,
     },
-    async run(files, context) {
+    async run({ files, commits, context }) {
       // ...
     },
   })
 }
 ```

-> **Note:** It's recommended you wrap your rules with a function so you could
+> **Note:** It's recommended you wrap your rules with a function so you could add options to them
-> add options to them later.
-For example, you could run the same rule twice on
+> later.
+For example, you could run the same rule twice on different directories provided as
-> different directories provided as options.
+> options.

 ### `Context`